bhatti/PlexServices/README.md

 ##Overview

 PlexService provides framework for defining secured micro-services, which can be accessed by HTTP or JMS.
 The developers define configurations via annoations and configure external gateway access via HTTP or JMS.
 The developers can define role based security for accessing services.
-PlexService also provides http-to-jms bridge for accessing services over http that are defined in JMS.
+PlexService also provides http-to-jms bridge for accessing services over http that listen to JMS queues/topics.
 PlexService uses jetty for hosting http services.